 When tackling global environmental issues, the impact of high-level agreements is limited without local action.
 Similarly, local action can be meaningless without widespread coordination and support.

-GLOW will especially consider the:
+GLOW especially considers the:

 - extant global ‘landscape’ of wetland conservation action;